MartinR2345/EndtoEndCybersecurityProgram-/README.md

 These five assets are the systems most likely to be targeted by attackers, impact business operations if compromised and trigger compliance violations as well as require the strongest security controls.

 <strong>Why This Step Matters</strong><br>
-The objective for this step is to determine what must be protected.
+The objective of Step 3 is to determine what must be protected.

 <p align="center">
  <strong>Step Four: Identify Threats, Vulnerabilities, Risk Scenarios </strong> <br/>